Gore Orphanage (film)

 Gore Orphanage is a 2015 independent horror film and the directorial debut of Emily Lapisardi, who co-wrote the film with Cody Knotts.
 The film premiered at the Sandusky State Theater on July 11, 2015 and was released as a streaming video through Amazon on July 21.
-The film was inspired by the urban legend by the same name in Northern Ohio.
+The film was inspired by the urban legend by the same name in Vermilion, Ohio.

 Filming took place in a classic revival mansion in Scottdale, Pennsylvania.
 Lapisardi and Knotts were inspired to create the film after researching the legend of the Gore Orphanage and wondering why it hadn't been adapted into a film.
 In February 2015 Gore Orphanage was named the most anticipated film of 2015 in the Horror Society Awards, which is judged based on reader votes.

 Synopsis

-Nellie (Emma Smith) is a young orphan that has arrived at an orphanage run by Mrs. Pryor (Maria Olsen), a cruel woman who only sees the facility as a way to earn money.
+Nellie (Emma Smith) is a young orphan who has arrived at an orphanage run by Mrs. Pryor (Maria Olsen), a cruel woman who only sees the facility as a way to earn money.
 To make matters worse, the orphanage's maintenance man (Bill Townsend) appears to be even more depraved than she is.
-However, not all is bad, as Nellie is able to make a few friends, including Miss Lillian (Keri Maletto), who helps run the orphanage.
-However, as her stay lengthens, Nellie begins to realize that she may not leave the orphanage alive.
+However, not all is bad, as Nellie is able to make a few friends, including Miss Lillian (Keri Maletto), who helps run the orphanage.As her stay lengthens, Nellie begins to realize that she may not leave the orphanage alive.